Master of Architecture

 Accredited by the National Architectural Accrediting Board.

-Kansas State University, College of Architecture Planning and Design, Department of Architecture offers a NAAB-accredited Master of Architecture degree (140 undergraduate credits + 30 graduate credits).
+Kansas State University, College of Architecture, Planning & Design, Department of Architecture offers the following NAAB-accredited degree programs:

 Next accreditation visit: 2017

 Accredited by both the Council of Interior Design Accreditation and the National Association of Schools of Art and Design.